 Positive Lifestyle Changes

 One of the main benefits of an outpatient drug treatment program is the ability to instill positive lifestyle changes.
 Making any type of lifestyle change takes time and effort.
 Old behaviors and patterns must be broken and new ones put in their place.
 The more the new habits are reinforced, the more second nature they become.
 This is where the benefits of an outpatient treatment program can really make a difference.
 Counselors and peers alike can act as a support system.
 Individuals who are also on the road to recovery can work together to support one another.
 Family members are also included in the treatment plan.
-They are taught how to provide the support their loved one needs without enabling bad behaviors.
+They are taught how to provide the support the needs of their loved ones without enabling bad behaviors.

 Outpatient treatment programs also offer holistic care options that other types of programs may not.
 Holistic care includes dietary support and herbal remedies that boost the immune system and strengthen the body as a whole.
 Holistic care involves treating the entire person on every level, body, mind, and spirit.
 During recovery, a patient goes through many changes.
 Their body becomes stronger and their health improves.
 Their mind becomes clearer and they are able to focus more intently on the task at hand. system changes continue as long as the patient stays focused on their treatment plan.